 Human trafficking involves one person or a group of people using tactics like fraud, deception, threats, and violence to force another person or group of people to engage in acts of domestic or sexual labor.
-Victims are often kidnapped and taken away from their home to be exploited.
+Victims are often kidnapped and taken away from their homes to be exploited.
 They are not permitted to leave, and they are not paid for their labor.
 They are made aware that any moves to leave will be punished with violence, abuse, or even death.

-If you or someone you love has been a victim, reach out to our law firm to see if we can help.
+If you or someone you love has been a victim, reach out to our Columbus human trafficking attorneys for help.
 Babin Law, LLC specifically sues the Hotel Industry for knowingly benefitting and profiting from victims of human trafficking.
 Babin Law, LLC sues for civil remedies not criminal.